kolenaIO/kolena/docs/metrics/bleu.md

 $$
 p_i = \frac{\text{Clipped} \text{ count of matching i-grams in candidate text}^1}{\text{Total number of i-grams in candidate text}}
 $$

-Below, we explain the significance of the two components in the BLEU formula.
-??? info "n-gram Overlap"
-    The **n-gram Overlap** counts the number of 1-grams, 2-grams, 3-grams, and 4-grams of the output text that match the 1-, ..., 4-grams in the reference text — which is analogous to a precision score for the text.
-The 1-gram precision ensures that the correct vocabulary is used, whereas the 4-gram precision ensures that the candidate text is coherent.
-??? info "Brevity Penalty"
-    The **Brevity Penalty** is also applied to penalize the score for generating sentences that are less in length than the reference text.
-This is due to the fact that the n-gram Overlap precision tends to give disproportionately high values to candidate texts that are very short in length, but contain most of the n-grams in the reference text.

 <div class="footnote-content">
     <p style="font-size: smaller;">